ccao-data/data-architecture/dbt/models/shared_columns.md

 ## sale_price

 {% docs shared_column_sale_price %}
-Fair market sale price of a PIN, as recorded on the deed.
+Sale price of a PIN, as recorded on the deed.

 Sales are sourced from myDec/IDOR.
 This serves as the outcome variable in regression models
 {% enddocs %}